wayss000/Inner-See/README.md

 - **Modular Design**: Generates highly modular components, facilitating maintenance and extension
 - **Interface Design**: Designs reasonable API interfaces, ensuring stable front-end and back-end data interaction

-Thanks to these advantages of the KAT-Coder-Pro V1 model, this project was able to complete development quickly and with high quality, demonstrating the great potential of AI-assisted development.
+Thanks to these advantages of the **KAT-Coder-Pro** model, this project was able to complete development quickly and with high quality, demonstrating the great potential of AI-assisted development.